YK7188/YK_Lab/12-Simulate BIOS version compliance using PowerShell/README.md

 ✔ Compliance policy may take as long as 8 hours to be effective.

 ✔ Although Bios version is listed in Hardware blade of a device, it cannot be used for a compliance policy.

+✔ Logging on with a local account may delay policy enforcement.
+> The policy kept showing not applicable for the device while logged on with a local account.
+Right after logging with an AAD user to it, the device appeared as compliant.